solids4foam/fluid-benchmarks/decayingTaylorGreenVortex/README.md

 - **Static 1**: an orthogonal mesh, consisting of $N \times N$ quadrilateral cells constructed using `blockMesh`.
-- **Static 2**: starts with the mesh from variant 1 and applies a smooth distortion to the internal mesh points using a *bump* function.
+- **Static 2**: starts with the mesh from Static 1 and applies a smooth distortion to the internal mesh points using a *bump* function.
 In the limit of mesh refinement, the local face non-orthogonality goes to zero; that is, the mesh becomes effectively orthogonal for fine meshes.
-- **Static 3**: starts with the mesh from variant 1 and applies smooth distort internally *and* at the boundary using a sinuisoidal function.
-Like variant 2, the internal mesh faces become orthogonal in the limit of mesh refinement;
+- **Static 3**: starts with the mesh from Static 1 and applies smooth distort internally *and* at the boundary using a sinuisoidal function.
+Like Static 2, the internal mesh faces become orthogonal in the limit of mesh refinement;
-  however, unlike variant 2, finite non-orthogonality remains at the boundary faces even in the limit of mesh refinement.
+  however, unlike Static 2, finite non-orthogonality remains at the boundary faces even in the limit of mesh refinement.
 In this way, this variant assesses whether the discretisation consistently deals with boundary non-orthogonality.
-- **Static 4**: starts with the mesh from variant 1 and applies a random perturbation to each internal mesh point.
+- **Static 4**: starts with the mesh from Static 1 and applies a random perturbation to each internal mesh point.
 This perturbation is applied independently to each mesh level.
 Unlike previous variants, face non-orthogonality remains finite internally and at the boundary in this